Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 #### PD2 reintroduced the old Cinematics bug where if your game client has no sound (usually through `-ns`), you crash on cinematics, including the intro cinematics.

-1. **If you do not have sound, get sound.**
+- **If you do not have sound, get sound.
+If you do not want sound, simply turn down the audio in-game.
+You can mute the main menu with `Ctrl + M`.**
-2. **If you do have sound, try [this fix](https://www.indirectsound.com/).
-Place the sound dll into both your `Diablo II` and `ProjectD2` folders because I do not know which one is read from and I'm too lazy to figure it out.**

 ### Possibility 4: Missing Dependency